knative/docs/docs/eventing/getting-started.md

     END
     ```

-3. Just like you did with the `Broker`, verify that the event consumers are working by running the following command:
+3. Just like you did with the `Broker`, verify that your event consumers are working by running the following command:

     ```sh
-    kubectl -n event-example get deployments hello-display goodbye-display
+    kubectl --namespace event-example get deployments hello-display goodbye-display
     ```

-    This commmand shows all of the deployments that have been created in `hello-display` and `goodbye-display`.
-You should have one replica in each event consumer:
+    This commmand shows the `hello-display` and `goodbye-display` consumers that you deployed:

     ```sh
     NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE